rerun/rerun/README.md

 Will display:

-    $ rerun stubbs
+    $ rerun freddy

-Typing the tab key again will show the commands inside the "stubbs" module:
+Typing the tab key again will show the commands inside the "freddy" module:

-    $ rerun stubbs: add-[TAB]
+    $ rerun freddy: [TAB]
-    add-command  add-module   add-option
+    dance  study

-In this case, three commands are found and listed.
+In this case, two commands are found and listed.
 After accepting a command, typing the tab key will show arguments.

-    $ rerun stubbs:add-command [TAB]
+    $ rerun freddy:study [TAB]
-    module name
+    subject

-The "add-command" command accepts two options (module and name).
+The "study" command accepts one option (subject).

 ## Executing